rafaelmagic/home-assistant-autohotkey/README.md

 ✅ You can confirm it was saved by checking:

 👉 Credential Manager > Windows Credentials

 Look for: AHK_HomeAssistantAPI

 🔹 4.
 Set Your Home Assistant URL

 Open the script in Notepad:

 📄 Right-click Home_Assistant_AutoHotKey.ahk > "Edit with Notepad"

 Find this line (around line 84):

 static Url := "https://myhomeassistanturl.com"

-Replace it with your own Home Assistant URL:
+Replace it with your own Home Assistant URL

 💾 Save the file.

 🔹 5.
 Reload the Script

 📦 Double-click the script again to reload it with the new settings.

 🔹 6.
 Test the API Connection

 Press this hotkey:

 Ctrl + Alt + Z

 ✅ A message will display:

 "API is running."

 If you get an error instead, double-check your URL and token.